 When updating headers, it is often best to start from the end of the document and work backward.

+Note: When transitioning from OUO to a public document, delete the headers and footers using the instructions in Section 05.07; this will ensure that any hidden OUO designation is deleted.
+Alternately, do a search for “Official Use Only” within the document.

 05.07 Footers